-MsbB deficiency triggers PagP activity in the OM of E. coli O157:H7.
-We have employed a TLC-based mild acid hydrolysis procedure (33,37) to analyze 32P-labeled lipid A from both E. coli K-12 and O157:H7 wild-type strains together with their myristate and/or palmitate deficient lipid A mutants (Fig. 2).
-The procedure disrupts the labile ketosidic bond and liberates the first Kdo sugar from lipid A without affecting the distribution of acylchains.
-One artefact of the procedure is the partial dephosphorylation of the anomeric lipid A carbon at position 1.
-Roughly two thirds of lipid A in E. coli K-12 contains a monophosphate group while the remaining third contains a diphosphate group at this The small amount of 1position. dephosphorylated lipid A migrates the furthest among the three species on the TLC plate (Fig. 2).
+MsbB Deficiency Triggers PagP Activity in the OM of E. coli O157:H7-We have employed a TLC-based mild acid hydrolysis procedure (33, 37) to analyze 32P-labeled lipid A from both E. coli K-12 and O157:H7 wild-type strains together with their myristate and/or palmitate-deficient lipid A mutants (Fig. 2).
+The procedure disrupts the labile ketosidic bond and liberates the first Kdo sugar from lipid A without affecting the distribution of acyl chains.
+One artifact of the procedure is the partial dephosphorylation of the anomeric lipid A carbon at position 1.
+Roughly two-thirds of lipid A in E. coli K-12 contains a monophosphate group, whereas the remaining third contains a diphosphate group at this position.
+The small amount of 1-dephosphorylated lipid A migrates the farthest among the three species on the TLC plate (Fig. 2).
 E. coli O157:H7 shows a similar profile, except that an additional species containing PEtN at position 1 is also apparent (18).
-Each of these species represents a hexa-acylated lipid A that exhibits a typical 4+2 acyl-chain distribution, with two acyloxylacyl groups on the distal GlcN unit and two unmodified primary R-3hydroxymyristate chains on the proximal GlcN unit.
+Each of these species represents a hexa-acylated lipid A that exhibits a typical 4 + 2 acyl chain distribution, with two acyloxylacyl groups on the distal GlcN unit and two unmodified primary R-3-hydroxymyristate chains on the proximal GlcN unit.

 Despite the presence of PagP in the OM, the enzyme remains dormant when OM lipid asymmetry is maintained (33).
-EDTA can promote the migration of phospholipids the OM external leaflet, which into sensitizes cells to hydrophobic antibiotics, by chelating Mg^{2+} -ions that normally neutralize negative charges and promote tight LPS-LPS packing interactions (4-6).
-PagP activity triggered by EDTA occurs nearly instantaneously, is dependent on lipid trafficking, and is independent of de-novo protein synthesis (33).
-Less than 5% of the lipid A 1-phosphate contains palmitate growth conditions, under normal but approximately 20% palmitovlation is achieved after a brief EDTA treatment.
+EDTA can promote the migration of phospholipids into the OM external leaflet, which sensitizes cells to hydrophobic antibiotics, by chelating Mg^{2+} ions that normally neutralize negative charges and promote tight LPS-LPS packing interactions (4-6).
+PagP activity triggered by EDTA occurs nearly instantaneously, is dependent on lipid trafficking, and is independent of de novo protein synthesis (33).
+Less than 5% of the lipid A 1-phosphate contains palmitate under normal growth conditions, but ~20% palmitoylation is achieved after a brief EDTA treatment.
 The additional hepta-acylated lipid A species that are apparent after EDTA treatment are clearly absent in the pagP mutant derivatives of the wild-type strains (Fig. 2).

-MsbB deficiency generates a pentaacylated lipid A characterized by the absence of myristate in E. coli K-12 (37).

-EDTA treatment of the K-12 msbB mutant promotes palmitoylation to a similar extent as in the wild-type strain, but it generates a new hexa-acylated lipid А species characterized by an atypical 3+3 acyl chain distribution.
+MsbB deficiency generates a penta-acylated lipid A characterized by the absence of myristate in E. coli K-12 (37).
+EDTA treatment of the K-12 msbB mutant promotes palmitoylation to a similar extent as in the wild-type strain, but it generates a new hexa-acylated lipid A species characterized by an atypical 3 + 3 acyl chain distribution.
 In this case, a single acyloxyacyl group and a single unmodified primary R-3-hydroxymyristate chain are found on each GlcN unit.
-The two types of hexa-acylated lipid A migrate at similar positions, but the 4+2 acyl chain distribution migrates perceptibly faster on the TLC plate (Fig. 2).
+The two types of hexaacylated lipid A migrate at similar positions, but the 4 + 2 acyl chain distribution migrates perceptibly faster on the TLC plate (Fig. 2).
 The positions of the palmitoylated lipid A species in the msbB-deficient strains are made apparent by their absence in the mutant derivatives that also lack pagP.
-In addition to the PEtN-modified species, two new slowly migrating penta-acylated species are apparent in the msbB- and pagPdeficient E. coli O157:H7 mutant, which are not present in the corresponding E. coli K-12 mutant.
-The species migrating just above the 1-diphosphate coincides with the 4' L-Ara4N derivative, and the most polar substituent likely coincides with two species doubly modified by L-Ara4N at position 4' and either diphosphate or PEtN at position 1 Lipid A myristoylation is a (37, 44).requirement for L-Ara4N addition in E. coli K-12 (45), but this does not appear to be true in E. coli O157:H7.
-Interestingly, lipid A palmitovlation occurred constitutively in the msbB-deficient E. coli O157:H7 mutant (Fig. This observation suggests that msbB-2). deficiency in E. coli O157:H7 serves to increase lipid A palmitovlation in the absence of EDTA by introducing its own perturbation of lipid asymmetry, which directly triggers the activity of pre-existing PagP in the OM.
+In addition to the PEtN-modified species, two new slowly migrating penta-acylated species are apparent in the msbB- and pagP-deficient E. coli O157:H7 mutant, which are not present in the corre-